-The Shire of Wagin considers risk management to be an essential management function in its operations.
-It recognises that the risk management responsibility for managing specific risks lies with the person who has the responsibility for the function, service or activity that gives rise to that risk.
+The Shire considers risk management to be an essential management function in its operations.

+The Shire recognises that the risk management responsibility for managing specific risks resides with the person who has the responsibility for the function, service or activity that gives rise to that risk.